eegyolk-ai/eegyolk/dyslexiaprediction_nadine/README2.md

 # ePodium: EEGs and dyslexia risk in children

 The code notebooks in this folder accompany original research by Nadine Prins.
+The goal of the research is to predict dyslexia in infants using the EEG data from the ePod dataset.
+The model input is based on the mismatch response theory.
 The code relies on the eegyolk library.